linmo111/FYP-USF-Recon-FPGA-implementation/README.md

 The default output without input should be a flat line at 2V.
 You should see the reconstructed waveform from the DAC output.

-6.You can change the model used by editing the code in the main loop.
+6. You can change the model used by editing the code in the main loop.
 The top option is the C-reference model.

 # Content Guide